Pagan (island): History

-After World War II and under United States occupation, Pagan became part of the UN Trust Territory of the Pacific Islands until being granted U.S. Commonwealth status.
-After the war the United States Navy maintained a small establishment on Pagan and during the 1950s built public institutions, including a church, a copra warehouse, an infirmary and a school house.
+After World War II, Pagan was occupied by the United States as part of the UN Trust Territory of the Pacific Islands.
+The US Navy maintained a small establishment on Pagan and during the 1950s built public institutions, including a church, a copra warehouse, an infirmary and a school house.
 However the civilian population was under 100 people by the end of the 1970s, many of whom were seasonally present from Saipan.

 On May 15, 1981, Mount Pagan erupted, with lava flows covering a large part of the island's arable land and part of the airfield runway; the island's inhabitants were evacuated to Saipan.
-The eruption continued until 1985, with further small outbreaks in 1987, 1988, 1992, 1993, 1996, 2006, 2009, 2010, 2012 and 2021.
-Repeated petitions by the islanders to return have been rejected by US authorities due to the continuing threat posed by the volcano.
+The eruption continued until 1985, with further small eruptions in 1987, 1988, 1992, 1993, 1996, 2006, 2009, 2010, 2012 and 2021.
+Repeated petitions by the islanders to return have been rejected by US authorities, due to the continuing threat posed by the volcano.
 Efforts are underway by the Northern Islands Mayor's Office and concerned citizens to assist the approximately 300 displaced residents of the Northern Islands who wish to return and resettle in Anatahan, Alamagan, Pagan and Agrigan.

+On November 4, 1986, the Northern Marianas including Pagan became a part of the United States, and the people of Pagan U.S. Citizens.

 Pagan Island was included during Operation Christmas Drop 2006.
 United States Air Force C-130 aircrew observed cattle and a small cluster of buildings, including a grass airstrip, located on the island.